HomeAdvisory ServicesMicrosoft EA Renewal

 When should I start my Microsoft EA renewal?

 Begin 9 to 12 months before the renewal date.
-Early preparation lets you baseline usage, remove shelfware and build leverage before Microsoft's quarter-end and June 30 fiscal year-end deadlines.
+An early start lets you baseline usage, remove shelfware, and build a negotiating position before Microsoft's quarter-end and June 30 fiscal year-end deadlines arrive.

-Can I reduce licences at an EA renewal?
+Can I reduce licences at a Microsoft EA renewal?

 Yes.
 Renewal is the main point where you can true down.
-Quantities that were added via true-up but are no longer used can be dropped, but only if you identify them before signing the renewal.
+Quantities added through annual true-up but no longer used can be dropped, but only if you identify them before you sign the renewal.

-What is the difference between EA and MCA-E?
+What is the difference between an EA and MCA-E?

 The Enterprise Agreement is the traditional three-year volume licensing contract.
-The Microsoft Customer Agreement for Enterprise (MCA-E) is Microsoft's newer cloud-first model.
-Pricing, price protection and true-up mechanics differ, so an MCA-E move should be modelled carefully before you commit.
+The Microsoft Customer Agreement for Enterprise (MCA-E) is Microsoft's newer cloud-first vehicle.
+Pricing, price protection, and true-up mechanics differ, so model an MCA-E move carefully before you commit.

 Related Reading & Services